 Using Librium With Other Drugs

-You should also let your doctor know if you use tobacco products as they can increase your levels of drowsiness and blurred vision.
-Alcohol can also do this, so make sure you don’t consume it while taking Librium.
+You should also let your doctor know if you use any tobacco products.
+Tobacco can exacerbate certain side effects, like drowsiness and blurred vision.

 Which Drugs Are Commonly Used With Librium?